2023 Winter LIHEAP Funds Have Been Replenished

 “The main goal of this assistance program is to project people out of poverty by helping them to become more enriched in their lives and more self-sufficient," shares Cindy Bowman, AVECC Billing Specialist.

-The 2023 Winter LIHEAP funds are set to be replenished on January ___, 2023.
+The 2023 Winter LIHEAP funds have been replenished.
 LIHEAP offers assistance to qualifying individuals on a first come first serve basis, until funds are exhausted.

 A person should check their eligibility and acquire an application by contacting their local action agency.
 AVECC members may find the appropriate number below.